AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

     dotnet new install AElf.ContractTemplates

-After installation, you can use 'dotnet new uninstall' to verify the presence of this template locally.
+After installation, you can use ``dotnet new uninstall`` to verify the presence of this template locally.

 ::